 Sponsor: Senator Ed Murray Co-Sponsors: Tom, Kohl-Welles, Darneille, Hobbs, Harper, Frockt Summary: SB 5405 helps young people aging out of the foster care system who still face numerous and serious challenges by allowing them to choose to extend foster care services until they are 21 years old.
 Status: SB 5405 passed out of the Senate Chamber unanimously with 1 excused.
-The bill passed out of the Appropriations committee on April 8th and has been referred to the Rules committee.
-Companion Bill: HB 1302 Sponsor: Representative Mary Helen Roberts Status: HB 1302 passed the House 91 to 6, with 1 excused.
-HB 1302 passed the Senate Human Services & Corrections Committee on April 2nd and has been referred to Ways & Means.
-City Position: Seattle supports this legislation.
+The bill passed the House 80 to 16, with 2 excused.

+Companion Bill: HB 1302

+Sponsor: Representative Mary Helen Roberts

+Status: HB 1302 passed the House 91 to 6, with 1 excused.
+This version of the bill was not voted on in the

+Senate, and so it is officially dead.

 Tenant Screening SB 5568: Concerning the disclosure of certain information when screening tenants.
 Sponsor: Senator Steve Hobbs Co-Sponsors: Kohl-Welles, Billig, Frockt, Chase, Harper, Hasegawa, Keiser, Shin, Kline, Nelson Summary: This bill continues work that has been done previously on tenant screening to ensure that screening service providers may not disclose an applicant's status as a victim of domestic violence, sexual assault, or stalking as part of the screening process.

 Status: SB 5568 passed the Senate 46 to 3.
-The bill passed the House Judiciary Committee on April 2nd and has been referred to the Rules Committee.
+The bill passed the House 94 to 0, with 4 excused.
 City Position: Seattle supports this legislation.

-Looking Ahead The House and Senate are expected to vote on their capital budget proposals next week.
-The House is expected to pass their version of the current revenue transportation budget.
-April 17th is the cutoff for all bills to be voted out of the opposite houses.
-After April 17th, the legislature will be focused on the budget bills, resolving differences on policy bills and those policy bills that are necessary to implement the budget.
-The last day of the regular session is April 28th.
-Note: More information on each of the budget proposals can be found on the Washington State Legislative Evaluation & Accountability Program Committee (LEAP) website at http://leap.leg.wa.gov/leap/archives/index_budgetsp.asp.
+Looking Ahead In the final days of the regular session, the legislature will be focused on resolving the differences between the two houses on policy bills, the operating, capital and transportation budgets, and those policy bills that are necessary to implement the budget.
+The last day of the session is April 28th.
+On Tuesday, there is a lobby day in support of local transportation options.
+The coalition includes business groups, labor, environmentalists, and local officials.
+CM Bagshaw is scheduled to participate.
+Note: More information on each of the operating, transportation, and capital budget proposals can be found on the Washington State Legislative Evaluation & Accountability Program Committee (LEAP) website at http://leap.leg.wa.gov/leap/archives/index budgetsp.asp.
 This website includes detailed copies of each budget proposal, summary documents, and capital project lists.